aoikurokawa/blog-engine/posts/Understanding BItTorrent 3: Discover Peers/post.md

 ## Define `TrackerResponse`

-Once we send a request to the tracker, the tracker will send a response.
+Once we send a request to the tracker, the tracker will response.
 So we need to define the sturct of it.

 ```rust
 #[derive(Debug, Clone, Deserialize)]